Adding Reconfiguration to Zielonka's Asynchronous Automata: Introduction

 \section{Introduction}

-In recent years, computation has permeated every aspect of our lives.
-Computation devices have become so widely available that they are now everywhere.
+In recent years, computation devices have become so widely available that they are now everywhere.
 They are lighter, cheaper, prevalent, and, ultimately, mobile.
 Sensor networks, multi-agent systems, and robot teams use mobile and ad-hoc networks.
-In such networks, participants/agents/elements come and go and change the communication configuration based on need, location, and various restrictions.
+In such networks, participants/agents/processes come and go and change the communication configuration based on need, location, and various restrictions.
 These systems force us to consider how communication changes when participants are numerous, mobile, and required to collaborate.